jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 Python 2.7 is available, and composers can pick and choose their score tools *à la carte* as they see fit.

-This purpose of this tutorial is to try and prove the merits of using the Python language in favor of the classical Csound score.
+The purpose of this tutorial is to try and prove the merits of using the Python language in favor of the classical Csound score.
 The classical score is a fixed system while Python is a very mature and highly extensible language with a vast collection of first and